How To Become A Travel Physical Therapist, Occupational Therapist, or SLPPosted On July 24, 2014

 How long are travel therapy assignments?

 Lengths of travel therapy jobs vary from 8-26 weeks and sometimes longer depending on the needs of the facility.
-We will do everything to provide you with options after the assignment ends.

 Is it possible to stay past the original assignment stated?